timberwoof/gristleball/README.md

 # Result Class
 * constructor with parameters for name (title), x axis label, y axis label, number of buckets, x units, y units.
 Optionally give the expected min-max values.
 * tallier to call every time the iterator loops.
 If you specified the buckets, then it bins the result right away.
 If you did not, then it puts the result into a list.
 * grapher that creates the graph from its results.
-If you specified the bins, then it makes the graph directly.
-If you did not specify the mins then it does min-max on the list, makes the bins, and fills the bins to make the graph.
-* V1 doesn't let you specify the buckets; it just makes them in the graphing step.
-V2 has the optimization that you can specify the bins.

-# Iterator Class
+# Iterator Class (Main)
-* constructor sets up graphing and calls your model class constructor
+* calls your model class constructor
 * iterator calls your model class calculator
 * (if calculator didn't crash) iterator calls the results tallier
 * when it's done, it calls all the talliers to create the graphs.
 In V1 done is after a specified number of iterations.